bcakmakoglu/vue-flow/docs/src/examples/updatable-edge.md

 # Updatable Edge

+Existing edges can be updated, meaning their source / target position can be changed interactively.

+Update an edge by simply dragging it from one node to another at the edge-anchor (handles).

 You can enable updating edges either globally by passing the `edgesUpdatable` prop or you can enable it for specific edges by using the `updatable` attribute.

-Edges can be updated by simply dragging them from one node to another at the edge-anchor.

 <div class="mt-6">
   <iframe src="https://codesandbox.io/embed/eager-tree-c7igf6?eslint=1&fontsize=14&hidenavigation=1&module=%2Fsrc%2Fcomponents%2FFlow.vue&theme=dark"